 Understanding How an IP Address Works

-An IP (internet protocol) address is the unique address identifying a particular device connected to the internet or a local network.
-Mathematically formulated and provided by the Internet Assigned Numbers Authority (IANA), an IP address strives to maintain a secure internet connection and allow its use by all parties with access to that specific network.
+Internet protocol (IP) addresses are unique identifiers assigned to devices connected to the Internet or a local network.
+Mathematically formulated and provided by the Internet Assigned Numbers Authority (IANA), an IP address helps maintain a secure internet connection and allows all parties access to that specific network.

 How Does an IP Address Work?

-IP addresses work in the same manner as languages do.
-They communicate via a set of guidelines to pass information.
-Devices connected using the same protocol find and exchange data with each other.
-It is like speaking the same language through which computers, regardless of location, send and receive information.
+IP addresses work by following a set of guidelines to communicate and pass information.
+Devices connected to the same network protocol can find and exchange data with each other.
+It’s akin to speaking the same language, enabling computers to send and receive information regardless of their location.

-Behind the scenes, an IP address works following these processes:
+Behind the scenes, an IP address operates through the following processes:

 • A computing device connects to a local network that is, in turn, connected to the internet.
 This grants the computer access to the internet.